paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2015-07-29-londons_olympic_stadium.markdown

 ## Lessons Ignored
 This takes place within a broader context, one in which similar mistakes continue to be made around the world.
 Only this month, the Japanese government scrapped plans to build [Zaha Hadid's controversial Olympic stadium][25] in Tokyo.
 Organisers might have been tempted to revert back to earlier plans which involved upgrading the [stadium used during the 1964 games][26]... except this has been demolished to make way for the new one.
 You couldn't make this stuff up.

-{% figure u-bleed "Zaha Hadid's controversial design for Tokyo's new Olympic Stadium.
-Render: © [Zaha Hadid Architects](http://www.zaha-hadid.com/architecture/new-national-stadium/)" %}
+{% figure caption:"Zaha Hadid's controversial design for Tokyo's new Olympic Stadium.
+Render: © [Zaha Hadid Architects](http://www.zaha-hadid.com/architecture/new-national-stadium/)" class:"u-bleed" %}
 {% picture showcase /2015/07/tokyo_olympic_stadium_proposal.jpg alt="" %}
 {% endfigure %}